diana-moreno/schedule-react/README.md

 ### **Resources**

-- I have used [UUID](https://www.npmjs.com/package/uuid), a package from NPM.
+- To generate unique identifies I have used [UUID](https://www.npmjs.com/package/uuid), a package from NPM.
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), from Facebook.